Pay to Fly (P2F) Airline Programs

 Different airlines offer different opportunities.
 For example, a well-known European airline offers a 5 on 4 off roster at most of their bases, and there are no scheduled overnight stops.
 For some this can be great if you are at the base of your choice and want to be back home with your family every night, but can also be very challenging if you are based a long way from home and are commuting back and forth on your days off.

 Rosters usually alternate from week to week, for example you will be on an early shift pattern one week, then switch to a late shift pattern the next.

 Depending on the duration of the flight, short haul pilots can expect to fly between 2 and 6 flights a day.
-This has the advantage of doing plenty of manual flying when compared to operating on a long haul fleet where opportunities are less frequent.
-Short sectors can be demanding due to the high workload placed on the flight crew – you have to fit a lot in a short amount of time.
+This has the advantage of having the opportunity to do plenty of manual flying (less use of the autopilot!) compared to operating on a long haul fleet where opportunities are less frequent.
+Short sectors can be demanding due to the high workload demanded on the flight crew – you have to fit a lot in a short amount of time.

 As a low cost short haul pilot, you will operate to a range of destinations, often to smaller airfields that are less well equipped.
 This might mean having to fly visual approaches with less use of the autopilot.

 A long-haul flight is defined as having a flight time of more than 6 hours.

 Long haul pilots fly all over the world and can spend a lot of time away from home.
 Trips can last from a few days to over a week.
 The constant changing of time zones can be very fatiguing.